 We need £750,000 to fund a pioneering digital microscope that will make complex brain operations more accurate and precise - saving more lives affected by brain tumours, disease and trauma.

-Using technology created for the International Space Station, the Synaptiv Futuristic Robotic Microscope (Modus V) is an automated robotic digital microscope with image guidance and surgical planning software.
+Using technology created for the International Space Station, the automated robotic digital microscope has image guidance and surgical planning software.

 The system doubles magnification of the brain from the current 50 times to 100 times – providing a larger depth of focus.
 Ultra HD 3D monitors improve surgical workflow and gives greater visuals for all staff in theatre allowing better collaborative working.